Ajaygani483/NETWORKWALKS-Cybersecurity-Internship---Week-2---Project/README.md

 ### Purpose

-The tool was used to understand what information about the authorized target could be discovered from publicly available sources without directly exploiting the target.
+The tool was used to understand what information about the authorized target could be discovered from publicly available sources without attempting to exploit the target

 ### Activities Performed